alexkleinwaechter/alexkidd_beamng_worldeditor_plugins/README.md

 - Forest item illumination

 ## Options
-- **Use New Folder** - Groups generated objects in a numbered folder for easy management
+- **Use New Folder** - Groups generated objects in a numbered folder for easy management.
+If unchecked the objects will be placed in the source objects group

 ## Author
 Sascha Kleinwächter (AlexKidd71)